Post Traumatic Stress Disorder and Trauma

 Chronic Post-Traumatic Stress Disorder

-is when the symptoms last for more than three months, disappear for a few days, and then reappear.
+Symptoms last for more than three months, disappear for a few days, and then reappear.
 The degree of post-traumatic stress disorder varies among individuals.
-Some people experience mild symptoms—such as irritability—while others are debilitated by the co-occurring disorders that often accompanying PTSD, such as substance abuse, depression and anxiety disorders.
-That’s why it’s important to seek help from a qualified mental health professional to treat the post-traumatic stress disorder along with any co-occurring conditions to facilitate a full recovery.
+Some people experience mild symptoms—such as irritability—while others are debilitated by the co-occurring disorders (also known as dual diagnosis) that often accompany PTSD, such as substance abuse, depression, and anxiety disorders.
+That’s why it’s important to seek help from a qualified mental health professional to treat the dual diagnosis to facilitate a full recovery.